 In addition, since we are located on the Swarthmore Campus, we have access to all the resources of Swarthmore’s Summer Conference Services, campus police, and medical services to supplement our own.

 Campers will be supervised by counselors, faculty, and staff at all times.
-Campers are divided into groups of twelve, known as “Circles” and each Circle has a counselor.
+Campers are divided into groups of no more than twelve, known as “Circles” and each Circle has a counselor.
 Counselors accompany students to their classes, and walk with and eat with them at meals.
 Excursions into the on-campus forest or other adventures will be led by counselors or faculty.
 Counselors sleep in dormitory rooms adjacent to campers, interspersed between camper rooms so that one is always nearby.
 Counselors rotate on-call duty throughout the night; should a camper need arise someone is always available, 24/7.